ReStartQ/anicour/README.md

 - Track and manage your Anime/Manga/Light Novels lists.
 - Search for anime, manga and light novels.
 - Discover new seasonal anime or look back at anime from previous seasons.
-- View your lists how you want to view them (Grid/Compact/List).
+- View your lists Grid/Compact/Listhow you want to view them
 - Get more advanced information about an anime, manga, or light novel.
 - Watch trailers of anime that might interest you.
 - Stay up to date with the latest anime news.
-- Filter and sort to quickly find anime, manga, and light novels.
-(Filter/Sort [List](https://github.com/ReStartQ/anicour/blob/main/help/FilterAndSortList.md))
+- [Filter and sort](https://github.com/ReStartQ/anicour/blob/main/help/FilterAndSortList.md) to quickly find anime, manga, and light novels.

 ## Screenshots